 Gideons U.K. adds women, ending international affiliation

-Gideons International, the Christian group that leaves those bibles in your hotel room, severed ties with another national affiliate over the issue of female membership.
+Gideons International, the Christian group that leaves those bibles in hotel rooms, severed ties with another national affiliate over the issue of female memberships.

-Gideons International started in the United States in 1899 as an international association of Christian business men “and their wives dedicated to telling people about Jesus through associating together for service, sharing personal testimony, and by providing Bibles and New Testaments,” according to its website.
+Gideons International started in the United States in 1899 as an international association of Christian business men and their wives “dedicated to telling people about Jesus through associating together for service, sharing personal testimony, and by providing Bibles and New Testaments,” its website says.
 Women can play a “supportive role,” but aren’t allowed to join.

-The U.K. organization’s recent vote to allow women to become members passed by a wide margin, even though the change disqualified it from Gideons International.
+The U.K. organization’s recent vote to allow women to become members passed by a wide margin, even though the change disqualified it from being part of Gideons International.